frank0434/Master/07tipsANDtricks/Q & A notes.md

+# 20200805

+Catch up with Hamish:
+1. manual fitting will help understand the logic behind the model
+2. automated optimisation will make things robust but won't necessary to help understand anything.
+3. carry on doing the layer by layer fitting.
+4. might end up with doing both manual fitting and optimisation.
+5. RFV in slurp has a temperature effects.
+The value setup is the max rate when temperature is optimal 25 degree.
+	But the air tempareture will be less than 25 most of the time, so it is ok to extend the upper bounary a bit more.
+6. Apsimx use the decimal places to do simulations but not necessary show up in the UI.
+UI only displays 3 decimals.

 # 20200802
 As Roberston's paper suggested that RFV was more important `This suggests that the most significant determinant of the threshold is the rate at which the crop gains access to water in the profile, which is a function of the root front velocity`